ehsansdr/Docker_Tutorial/READme.md

 To clear up disk space on the Docker host, you can use the docker container prune command to remove all stopped containers.
 It is a practical method of clearing out empty containers and recovering resources.

 for forcly removing :

 docker container prune -f
 docker container prune --force

+If you want to remove all Docker containers together, you can use a chain two commands
+- “docker ps -aq”   (return all containers) which is used to obtain a list of all container IDs and combine it with the “docker rm” command to remove all containers, including running containers.

+docker rm (docker ps -aq)

+it will remove the out put of (docker ps -aq)